-We will continue to campaign for a fairer, more equitable funding settlement for the West Midlands, whilst exploring further opportunities with the Innovation and Integration Partner and others for Invest to Save schemes, reducing costs and wherever possible improving services for the people of the West Midlands.
+We will continue to campaign for a fairer, more equitable funding settlement, whilst exploring further opportunities for WMP2020 and "Invest to Save" schemes, reducing costs and wherever possible improving services for the people of the West Midlands.

 ii.
 Developing a workforce that meets future needs